-The girl shifted uneasily in her place and allowed her eyes to narrow ever so slightly.
-She began brushing her dress smooth again, "I'm sorry to have bothered you like this.
-Thank you though."
+The girl shifted uneasily in her seat and allowed her eyes to narrow ever so slightly.
+She began brushing her dress smooth again, "I'm sorry I bothered you like this.
+Thank you, though."

 "I'm curious.
 What's your name?"
-Izumi smiled her mother's smile, "and don't apologize.
-If you weren't observant, then I doubt your parents would let you travel alone, would they?"
+Izumi smiled with her mother's smile, "and don't apologize.
+If you weren't observant, I doubt your parents would let you travel alone, would they?"

-"Klose," she replied, again brushing her hair behind her shoulders as though it was a nervous habit, "and my dad sent for me.
-He's already in Central.
-I don't really have anyone who can take me there, so I'm okay to go on my own.
-He said he trusts me.
-Dad would come home if he could but the terms are he can only get leave in Central.
+"Clausé," she replied, again brushing her hair behind her shoulders like a nervous habit, "my dad's fine to let me travel alone.
+I'm meeting him in Central, actually.
+Dad would come home if he could, but the terms are he can only get leave in Central.
 He left me with train tokens if I wanted to visit."

-Not allowing her distain for the topic to enter her voice, Izumi made sure to keep their conversation going, "Ah, your father's in the military?"
+Not allowing her disdain for the topic to enter her voice, Izumi curiously kept their conversation going, "Your father's in the military?"

-Klose nodded, "He signed on about 6 months ago.
-He didn't want anything to do with the military recruitment before the government fell.
+Clausé nodded, "He signed on about 6 months ago.
+He didn't want anything to do with the military before the government fell.
 He despised the thought of what had gone on in Ishibal and Lior, but there was really nothing he could do about any of it.
-He volunteered when he was given the chance to help the people rebuild, kind of like his way of showing support for the progress the country is trying to make," the more she spoke, the more she seemed to glow from ear to ear, proudly talking about her father the peacekeeper and not war monger, "A few squadrons were sent to aide Ishibal in their rebuilding process and my father was part of that team.
-The squads have been rotated, so he's back in Central for a while, and now I get to visit."
+He volunteered when he was given the chance to help the people rebuild, kind of like his way of showing support for the progress the country is trying to make," the more she spoke, the more she seemed to glow from ear to ear, proudly talking about her father the peacekeeper and not war monger.
+"A few regiments were sent to aide Ishibal in their rebuilding process and my father was part of that team.
+The teams have been rotated, so he's back in Central for a while, and now I get to visit."

 So much had changed in the world over the last few months.